WickxxxrMan/WickxxxrMan/README.md

 - WE ARE NOT OUR SOURCE.
 DONT BRING IT UP.
 AT LEAST ASK FIRST.
 - Dont like systems?
 Block us or we'll block you.
 We've been suffering with being a system for years.
 We do not have time to hear you blab about being a "pt" or "discord" system whatever the hell that is
 - Proshitters/commshitters/darkshitters go fuck yourselves ^_^ you dont see us copeing by shipping siblings and minors with adults ! :3c

+  **SEMI SERIOUS ABOUT THIS BECAUSE AS A "NON-EMO", YES IT IS DEEP TO US.
+IF YOU GENUINELY THINK THAT ANYTHING BLACK AND WHITE/BLACK + SOME OTHER COLOR IS EXCLUSIVLEY EMO DO NOT TALK TO US.
+WE ARE SO SICK OF THIS, YES IT IS THAT DEEP.
+YES WE HAVE A RIGHT TO BE MAD.
+CRY HARDER.**
 <br/><br/><br/>
 <h1 align="center"> $${\color{red}FANDOMS \space \color{red}DNI}$$</h1>